boltops-tools/ufo/docs/_docs/ufo-env-extra.md

 title: UFO_ENV_EXTRA
 ---

 Ufo has an concept of extra environments.
 This is controlled by the `UFO_ENV_EXTRA` variable.
-By setting `UFO_ENV_EXTRA` you can create additional ECS services with similar environments.
+By setting `UFO_ENV_EXTRA` you can create additional identical ECS services or environments.

     ufo ship demo-web # creates a demo-web ecs service UFO_ENV_EXTRA=2 ufo ship demo-web # creates a demo-web-2 ecs service